Personalized Employee Benefits Resources | PeopleKeep

 Places with individual healthcare mandates include:

-However, there are still reasons to choose coverage that meets the individual mandate.
-While the federal government no longer requires it for general health insurance needs, there are certain HRAs and employer-sponsored health benefits that require you to have MEC to participate—or at least to benefit from it fully.
+But there are still reasons to choose coverage that meets the individual mandate.
+While the federal government no longer requires it for general health insurance needs, there are certain HRAs and employer-sponsored health benefits that require you to have MEC to participate.

 Do I need minimum essential coverage to be eligible for an HRA?